 How you use your asset management plan will depend on your

 If your co-op has adopted an AMP, review your AMP each year.
-Consider how you’ll schedule the capital works anticipated scheduled for the current and next years and be sure to track what work is actually done.
+Consider how you’ll schedule the capital works anticipated for the current and next years and be sure to track what work is actually done.
 Keeping good records is extremely important: note which components see work, what the costs are and ensure that warranty requirements are clearly laid out.
 Ideally, your co-op will retain digital copies of all its important documents and ensure there are backups.

 On the financial side, it is a good idea to refer to your AMP when establishing your annual budget.
-The AMP makes some assumptions regarding vacancy losses and other items, so some divergence between the projections and the budget are to be expected.
+The AMP makes some assumptions regarding vacancy losses and other items, so some divergence between the projections and the budget is to be expected.

 Plan for regular maintenance.
 Maintenance is a critical element of asset management and appropriately-maintained building components last longer: proper maintenance helps co-ops avoid the kinds of expenses that come up when components fails unexpectedly and catastrophically.